trendscenter/coinstac/README.md

 <img src="https://github.com/MRN-Code/coinstac-common/blob/master/img/coinstac.png" height="75px" />

-[COINSTAC](# "(Collaborative Informatics and Neuroimaging Suite Toolkit for Anonymous Computation)") is software for running decentralized computations.
-Its objective is to foster collaborative research, removing large barriers to traditional data-centric collaboration approaches.
-It enables many users to individually run a common set of analyses on their datasets _with ease_.
-The results of these analyses are synchronized to the cloud, and undergo an aggregate analyses process using all contributor data.
-If offers data anonymity through differential privacy algorithms, so members do not need to fear PHI traceback.
+[COINSTAC](# "Collaborative Informatics and Neuroimaging Suite Toolkit for Anonymous Computation") is software to foster collaborative research, removing large barriers to traditional data-centric collaboration approaches.
+It enables groups of users to run common analyses _on their own machines_ over _their own datasets_ with ease.
+The results of these analyses are synchronized to the cloud, and undergo aggregate analyses processes using all contributor data.
+Decentralized pipelines allow for distributed, iterative, and feature rich analyses to be run, opening new and exciting capabilities for collaborative computation.
+If also offers data anonymity through differential privacy algorithms, so members do not need to fear PHI traceback.

 Let's do research!